 It is important to note that substance abuse use disorder can be a life-threatening condition.
 This condition is also not a problem of a lack of morality or willpower.
 Like other forms of addiction, it is more complex than most people think, and an addict cannot simply quit, even if they wanted to.
 This is because regular use of drugs affects the brain, making it extremely challenging to stop mentally and physically.
 Treating substance abuse disorder use or any other addiction issue often requires the right therapy.
 This may include partial hospitalization and lifelong care.
 It all begins with an accurate diagnosis.

 How is Substance and Drug Abuse Use Disorder Diagnosed?

-As indicated earlier, the first step to diagnosing substance abuse use disorder relies on the person with the addiction acknowledging they need help or caring friends, relatives, and loved ones seeking assistance.
+As indicated earlier, the first step to diagnosing substance abuse use disorder relies on the person with the addiction acknowledging they need help or caring for friends, relatives, and loved ones seeking assistance.

 Diagnosing substance abuse use considers four main criteria.
 These are: